kieranbow/GEA_Unreal_Project/README.md

 The systems were developed mainly in Unreal Engine 4 and Unity and some experimenting was done in Panda3D.
 This repository only reflects the Unreal Engine version of the project since this is the most feature complete.

 ## Examples
 Here are some examples of the shaders developed for the module.
+As well here is a video showcasing all the shaders made: [Video](https://youtu.be/ADcxt8m4sZs)

 ### Surface Shaders
 #### Toon Shader